 Everything You Need To Do

-1. Install Homebrew (so you can install QEMU) — I followed the steps at Homebrew — The Missing Package Manager for macOS (or Linux)[^].
+- Install Homebrew (so you can install QEMU) — I followed the steps at Homebrew — The Missing Package Manager for macOS (or Linux)[^].
 Copy the terminal command they show and paste it int your terminal: /bin/bash -c “$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)”

-2. Once homebrew is installed, I didn’t have a PATH to it, but I discovered that it installed homebrew at:
+It worked great for me (even though I had no idea what I was doing). - Once homebrew is installed, I didn’t have a PATH to it, but I discovered that it installed homebrew at:

 /opt/homebrew/

-The exe is named brew and is found in the bin directory (/opt/homebrew/bin/)
+The exe is named brew and is found in the bin directory (/opt/homebrew/bin/

-3. In the same terminal window where you installed homebrew you can now run the following command: $ brew install qemu
+Now that you have homebrew installed, you can install QEMU - In the same terminal window where you installed homebrew you can now run the following command: $ brew install qemu

 However, In my case, brew was not added to the PATH so I had to use the fully qualified path to brew to get it to run: